mecvillarina/LatchBox.Aelf/README.md

     - **Side Chain** - https://tdvv-test-node.aelf.io (Side tDVV)

 ## Features
-- **Token Creation**
+- **Token Creation** - token creation on aelf is not a new feature, but LatchBox made it much easier.
+Anyone can create a token both on main chain and perform a cross chain token creation on side chain.

+    Anyone can:
+    - **Create New Token**, when someone created a token, LatchBox will create it on main chain but the issued chain id value will be the side tDVV chain id.
+    - **Add Existing Token**, when someone knows the token symbol of the token, they can add it on the portal to see the token balance.
+If you're the token issuer and your token exists **Main AELF** chain and not on **Side tDVV** chain, LatchBox will send a transaction to token contract `CrossChainCreateToken` method on side tDVV chain.
+    - **Issue Token**, if you're the token issuer of a specific token, you can able to issue/mint new tokens.

-- **Token Lock** provides locking of tokens in a Smart Contract for certain period of time.
+- **Token Lock** provides locking of tokens in a smart contract for certain period of time.
 This is designed for those people who loves to hold their tokens for a long time and have no intention selling it for a cheap price.

     The `initiator` of the lock can:
     - **Add Lock**, the initiator can choose the token to be locked, define the unlock date, option to make it revocable anytime, and the token amount and address of each receiver of the lock.